What Is Augmented Reality?

 In construction, sometimes it’s best just to put your 3D model and see how it looks exactly where it’s going to end up.
-This is why we use augmented reality to understanding the visual impacts in architecture and building design.
+This is why we use augmented reality to understand the visual impacts in architecture and building design.

 But this doesn’t only work for buildings.
 Think about the placement of transmission towers, wind turbines, and solar panels.
 Imagine recreating a 3D model of an ancient city that no longer exists.
 How powerful is that?